-The starting point of the exhibition The Female Side of God is formed by archaeological artifacts from ancient Israel, in which female concepts of God and the powers, qualities and desires attributed to them are expressed.
-In the Hebrew Bible, these female deities are primarily mentioned as idolatry.
-At the same time, it includes passages in which abilities are personified and presented as female.
-The "Shchina" in particular is regarded as directly divine, which in rabbinical Judaism is understood as "God's indwelling on earth" and is described by Jewish mysticism as a creative facet of the one God.
-This idea forms the centre of the exhibition, which, in the mirror of contemporary art, focuses on the rediscovery of the largely unknown tradition of female concepts of God.
+The starting point of the exhibition The Feminine Side of God is formed by archaeological artefacts from ancient Israel in which female conceptions of deity and the powers, qualities and desires attributed to them are expressed.
+In the Hebrew Bible, these female deities are mentioned primarily as idolatrous.
+At the same time, it includes passages in which abilities are personified and portrayed as female.
+The "Shechina" in particular is regarded as directly divine, understood in rabbinic Judaism as the "indwelling of God on earth" and described by Jewish mysticism as a creative facet of the one God.
+This notion forms the center of the exhibition, which focuses on the rediscovery of the largely unknown tradition of female conceptions of God in the mirror of contemporary art.

-The exhibition presents archaeological finds, religious testimonies and writings, works of fine art, as well as ceremonial objects and textiles from three millennia, which have a cultural-historical context.
-It presents contemporary works of art as a commentary as well as a personal form of reflection on this connection.
+The exhibition presents archaeological finds, religious testimonies and writings, works of visual art, and ceremonial objects and textiles from three millennia that exhibit a cultural-historical context.
+She stages the contemporary artworks as a commentary as well as a personal form of reflection on this context.

-This is illustrated, for example, by the juxtaposition of an ashtray figurine with the sculpture "Bronze Goddess" by Judy Chicago (bronze on marble, 2017).
-Jacqueline Nicholls, among others, takes up the ritual as well as spiritual aspects of the theme with her sculpture "Maternal Torah" (Sinamay, Matallösen, nähen, riveted, 2000).
-A highlight of the exhibition is Anselm Kiefer's large-scale wall work "Schechina" (oil, tempera, acrylic, lead and aluminium wire on canvas, 1999).
+This is illustrated, for example, by the juxtaposition of an Asherah figurine with the sculpture "Bronze Goddess" by Judy Chicago (bronze on marble, 2017).
+Jacqueline Nicholls, among others, takes up the ritual as well as spiritual aspects of the theme with her sculpture "Maternal Torah" (Sinamay, Matallösen, genäht, genietet, 2000).
+A highlight of the exhibition is the large-scale wall piece "Schechina" by Anselm Kiefer (oil, tempera, acrylic, lead and aluminium wire on canvas,1999).
 The motif of this work is taken up again at the end of the tour by the painting "Kabbalist and Shekhina" by R.B.
 Kitaj (oil on canvas, 2003).